db0/godot-card-game-framework/INSTALL.md

 ## Global configuration

-The framework uses a common singleton called cfc to control overall configuration.
+The framework uses a common singleton called CFControl to control overall configuration.
+It also uses a core reference class called CFControl which defines the behaviour of the framework

-1. Add cfc.gd as an autoloaded singleton with name 'cfc'
+1. Add CFControl.gd as an autoloaded singleton with name 'cfc'

-2. Edit the `var nodes_map` in cfc.gd in the "Behaviour Constants" section, to point to your board and other container scenes (Deck, discard etc)
+2. Edit the `var nodes_map` in CFConst.gd in the "Behaviour Constants" section, to point to your board and other container scenes (Deck, discard etc)

 4. Edit the pile_names and hand_names arrays with the names of your respective piles (deck, discard etc) and hand(s).